horizon-eda/horizon/README.md

 requesting information from the user.

 ### Property editor
-Low-complexity adjustments such as line with don't warrant their own tool, that's why the the core provides a property interface.
+Low-complexity adjustments such as line width don't warrant their own tool, that's why the the core provides a property interface.
 The property editor's widgets are automatically generated from the object's description.